romerotitosamuel/romerotitosamuel/README.md

-Hi there, I am a QA Tester with knowledge and fundamentals in software testing with CTFL Certification (Certified Tester Foundation Level) and SFPC (Scrum Foundation Professional Certification).
+QA Tester with knowledge and fundamentals in software testing with CTFL Certification (Certified Tester Foundation Level) and SFPC (Scrum Foundation Professional Certification).

-I have slight experience in personal frontend development project and software testing in uTest platform.
+Slight experience in personal frontend development project and software testing in uTest platform.

-Adding, I have great capacity for project management, decision making and management work teams thanks to more than 4 years of experience in quality control in industrial projects.
+Adding, great capacity for project management, decision making and management work teams thanks to more than 4 years of experience in quality control in industrial projects.

 **WORK EXPERIENCE**